12 Tricks to Slash Your Food Bill

 1. Start with a plan

 Cooking at home can translate into big savings.
 But you'll need to have the right foods on hand.
-"Before I go shopping, I plan my weekly menu, so I'll be able to purchase all the ingredients I'll need for the week," says Toby Smithson, M.S., RDN, CDE, a Diabetic Living advisor who has type 1 diabetes.
+"Before I go shopping, I plan my weekly menu, so I'll be able to purchase all the ingredients I'll need for the week," says Toby Smithson, M.S., RDN, CDE, a Diabetic Living advisor.
 Next, make a list to ensure you won't forget anything.
 Organizing it by aisle of the store can guide you toward the produce section and away from the snack food aisle.

 2. Eat all that you cook

 The average American tosses more than 240 pounds of food a year.
 "Decreasing food waste is one of the most effective ways to save money," says Melissa Joy Dobbins, M.S., RD, CDE, host of the SoundBites nutrition podcast.
 "That's why I'm a big fan of repurposing leftovers.
 For example, if you have some leftover roasted vegetables, plan to use them in rice or soup, or as pizza toppings."
 You can also add diced cooked chicken to quesadillas, pasta, and salads, or use up the leftovers in your fridge by serving them tapas-style as small plates.

 Pack bits of stray ingredients like chopped onions, tomato paste, chicken broth, beans, brown rice, quinoa, or fresh herbs in zip-top freezer bags.
 Then label, date, and store them in your freezer (they'll stay fresh for at least two months).
 Leftover broth is perfect for pan sauces and gravies (you can quickly thaw it by placing the freezer bag in a bowl of warm water).
 And you can toss frozen veggies and herbs directly into hot soup or pasta sauce.